tomfyfe85/turtle_power_pizzeria/multi_class_recipe_template.md

 # Order class

 """
-An instance of menu is initialized with and the prop can be accessed
+X- An instance of menu is initialized with and the prop can be accessed
 """
 menu = Menu()
 order = Order(menu)